A client recently asked me to change the order of a list of categories displayed in a sidebar. I opened the proper file, located the call to

 get_terms that collected the terms, and finally visited the Codex to find the proper argument to alter.
 To my astonishment, there was no way to order the category terms in a user-specified manner.
 The terms could only be ordered by name or ID.
 It then dawned on me that, of course, there is no argument that would sort the terms by a user-specified order; there is nothing in the category admin that allows the user to even specify an order in the first place.

-Menus, widgets, and pages all have drag and drop or input fields that allow the user to specify the order to display the particular items.
-Within the category management, there is no way to do this.
+Menus, widgets, and pages all have drag-and-drop or input fields that allow the user to specify the order to display the particular items.
+Within category management, there is no way to do this.
 I was able to solve this problem, but it was much more complex than I initially thought it would be.
 (Note: If you are only interested in

 quickly being able to sort your taxonomy terms, jump to the bottom of the page for a link to a plugin that will handle this for you.)